0

 Stratification

-Stratification: cold stratify for 120 days
+Stratification: warm stratify for 150 days, then cold stratify for 120 days

 Germination